Stuart Pankin

 Stuart Pankin (born April 8, 1946) is an American actor.
 He is known for his role as anchor Bob Charles in Not Necessarily the News and as the voice of Earl Sinclair in Dinosaurs.
-Stuart is also known for his portrayal of Commander Edward Plank in the Zenon trilogy films, and Orthodox Jew Ben Heineman in Curb Your Enthusiasm, as well as making many guest appearances in many television shows and for lending his voice to various animated shows and films.
+Pankin is also known for his portrayals of Commander Edward Plank in the Zenon trilogy of films and Orthodox Jew Ben Heineman in Curb Your Enthusiasm, as well as making many guest appearances in many television shows and for lending his voice to various animated shows and films.
 Among his approximately three dozen films was Hollywood Knights.
-He also appeared in Honey, We Shrunk Ourselves and Arachnophobia and as Jimmy in Fatal Attraction.
+He also appeared as Gordon Szalinski in Honey, We Shrunk Ourselves, Sheriff Lloyd Parsons in Arachnophobia, and Jimmy in Fatal Attraction.

 Early life and education

 Pankin was born in Philadelphia, Pennsylvania, on April 8, 1946.
 He attended Dickinson College, where he was a member of Sigma Alpha Epsilon, and Columbia University.

 Career

-Early in his career, Pankin frequently performed at St. Vincent Summer Theatre and still returns to perform there often.
-Pankin is known for his portrayal as anchor Bob Charles on HBO's Not Necessarily the News, as well for voicing Earl Sinclair in the family sitcom Dinosaurs, he is also known for playing the father Mike Dooley on the short-lived sitcom Nearly Departed.
+Pankin has performed at St. Vincent Summer Theatre.
+Pankin portrayed anchor Bob Charles on HBO's Not Necessarily the News, and voiced Earl Sinclair in the family sitcom Dinosaurs.
+He also played the father Mike Dooley on the sitcom Nearly Departed.
 Pankin also played an Orthodox Jew in Curb Your Enthusiasm.
-Pankin made many guest appearances and lent his voice to animated shows, as well for appearing in numerous television commercials.